Seeding with Costly Network Information: Introduction

 \section{Introduction}

-Decision-makers in marketing, public health, development, and other fields often have a limited budget for interventions, such that they can only target a small number of people for the intervention.
-Thus, in the presence of social or biological contagion, they strategize about where in a network to intervene --- often where to seed a behavior (e.g., product adoption) by engaging in an intervention (e.g., giving a free product) \cite{domingos2001mining, kempe2003maximizing, hinz2011seeding, libai2013decomposing, banerjee2017using, godes2009firm}.
-The influence maximization literature is devoted to the study of algorithms for finding a set of $k$ seeds so as to maximize expected adoption, given a known network and a model of how individuals are affected by the intervention and others’ adoptions~\cite{domingos2001mining}.
-However, finding the best $k$ seeds for many models of social influence is NP-hard, as shown by Kempe, Kleinberg and Tardos~\cite{kempe2003maximizing}.
-Much of the subsequent influence maximization literature is concerned with developing efficient approximation algorithms with theoretical guarantees to make use of desirable properties of the influence function such as submodularity \cite{Chen:2009:EIM:1557019.1557047,wang2012scalable}.
+Decision-makers in marketing, public health, development, and other fields often have a limited budget for interventions, such that they can only target a small number of people for an intervention.
+Thus, in the presence of social or biological contagion, they strategize about where in a network to intervene --- often where to seed a behavior (e.g., product adoption) by engaging in an intervention (e.g., giving a free product) \citep{domingos2001mining, kempe2003maximizing, hinz2011seeding, libai2013decomposing, banerjee2017using, godes2009firm}.
+The influence maximization problem is to choose a set of $k$ seeds with maximum expected spread size, given a known network and model of diffusion~\citep{domingos2001mining}.
+Following the seminal work of \cite{kempe2003maximizing} --- who showed NP-hardness and efficient approximation through submodular influence maximization --- a huge literature is devoted to developing fast algorithms that can be applied to massive scale social networks \citep[e.g.,][]{Chen:2009:EIM:1557019.1557047,wang2012scalable}.